Zrythm v2.0.0-DEV

 We prefer contributions in the form of merge requests on our GitLab instance.

-The Zrythm project uses a Contributor Ceritificate of Origin, which is a mechanism similar to the Developer Certificate of Origin (DCO) to manage contributions.
-The Contributor Certificate of Origin is an affirmation that you are the creator of your contribution, and that you wish to allow the Zrythm project to use your work.
+The Zrythm project uses a Developer Certificate of Origin (DCO) to manage contributions.
+The DCO is an affirmation that you are the author of your contribution or otherwise have the right to pass it on as a free software patch, and that you wish to allow the Zrythm project to use your work.

 Acknowledgement of this permission is done using a sign-off process in Git.
 The sign-off is a simple line at the end of the explanation for the patch.
-The Contributor Certificate of Origin can be found in the [CONTRIBUTOR_CERTIFICATE_OF_ORIGIN](CONTRIBUTOR_CERTIFICATE_OF_ORIGIN) file at the root of this distribution.
+You can find a copy of the DCO at DCO.txt in the root of this source code distribution.

 Signed-off-by: Joe Smith <joe.smith@email.com>